SF-studio: Round two

 Round two was a game with a "dare" element.
 There were six categories, whose names varied according to recent news.

 The contestants had markers with two states: "I know" and "I don't know".
 One of the contestants was selected to pick a category, and Frangén asked a question about it.
 He/she had to turn his/her marker to "I know".
 The other two could pick "I know" or "I don't know" according to how they felt.

 One of the contestants with their markers set to "I know" was randomly selected to answer.
 If the answer was right, he/she got a point, but if it was wrong, he/she lost a point.
-Contestants with their markers set to "I know" but who didn't get to answer got a point regardless of the actual answer.
+Contestants with their markers set to "I know" but who did not get to answer got a point regardless of the actual answer.

 After all categories were used, the contestant with the fewest points was dropped out.